mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Ch is keen to make links to his existing experience of games making comparisons between Te's game, commercial games and his own.
 The motive is not clear but this appears to act as a ay of Ch bringing his funds of knowledge on game playing and analysis to this community.

+In prevelant GDPs in Te's game stimulates sharing about Ch's experience in other games.
+Parcour in Minecraft and Wipe out are both  game experiences whose main mechanic is about judging jumps to landing accurately.

-Following research on funds of knowledge motives or benefits of this behaviour may include INSERT DISCUSSION AN DEVELOPMENT OF FUNDS OF KNOWLEDGE STREAM MAKE LINK TO NEXT SECTION
+Following research on funds of knowledge motives or benefits of this behaviour may include: ...
+INSERT DISCUSSION AN DEVELOPMENT OF FUNDS OF KNOWLEDGE STREAM MAKE LINK TO NEXT SECTION

 In addition, exchanges like this allow the propagation of GDPs The process of playing a game of another and sharing your appreciation of it invites participants to add new patterns to their own game.
 In this example the process is very direct with the one asking another to help them directly.
 It is very likely that Ch has noticed Te helping others add levels to their games and thus this may help him to feel empowered to do the same.

 <!--
 Article on intangibility of game feel.